Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

   * `'persistent'`: (Default) The output is always saved to the persistent HDF5 store.
   * `'memory_only'`: The output is only kept in memory for the duration of the pipeline run.
   * **Function Handle**: A function handle with the signature `f(p, G)` for defining conditional storage rules. `p` is the current run's parameter struct, and `G` is the global grid metadata struct.
 If the function returns `true`, the output is persisted; if `false`, it is memory-only for that run.

+> **Note:** The implementation of advanced features—specifically the **conditional storage policy** and the full input resolver API—will be deferred to a later development stage.
+These features are modular, non-breaking extensions to the core architecture.
+The initial release will focus on stabilizing the fundamental caching and dependency-tracking logic, which uses provenance hashing and simple string-based dependency recipes.
+For details on the planned resolver system, see [The Dependency Recipe and Resolution System](#5-the-dependency-recipe-and-resolution-system).

 ### Output Storage Location